 About Peninsula campus

-For more information about the history of the Peninsula campus, visit Monash University Records and Archives Services.
+More information about the history of our campus can be found by visiting Monash University records and Archives Services.

 Over the past five years, our Peninsula campus has transformed into an industry leader in education and research, with a focus on Allied Health.
 The campus has built strong partnerships with the health precinct and made positive connections with the wider Frankston community.